What is Data Security Posture Management (DSPM)?

 DSPM ensures that sensitive data is protected wherever it resides, while CSPM focuses on securing the cloud infrastructure of critical business applications by taking a vulnerability-centric approach.
 CSPM scans and analyzes cloud infrastructure to identify misconfigurations and other security gaps.

 CSPM excels at finding infrastructure and network vulnerabilities and misconfigurations, like identifying a vulnerable EC2 instance running unpatched Windows with Log4j.
-DSPM, on the other hand, provides a granular understanding of the data and its exposure.
-For example, a database snapshot containing sensitive patient data is exposed to a service account with a weak password – making it a prime target for attackers.
+DSPM provides a granular understanding of the data and its exposure.
+For example, a database snapshot containing sensitive patient data is exposed to a service account with a weak password–making it a prime target for attackers.

 CSPM doesn’t provide visibility into the data within.
-Attacks such as a threat actor finding an API key in an orphaned snapshot, or using social engineering to gain access with legitimate credentials, or an insider copying sensitive data to a personal account — all these exposures would be missed using CSPM alone.
+Attacks–such as a threat actor finding an API key in an orphaned snapshot, using social engineering to gain access with legitimate credentials, or an insider copying sensitive data to a personal account—are all exposures that would be missed using CSPM alone.
 While CSPM is valuable, the only surefire way to prevent a data breach is to know what is happening with the data itself.

 DSPM vs. DLP